Lessons for Beginners

 Buying vs. Renting

-Many families decide to rent their flute for the first few months of lessons and Maria currently recommends Rayburn Music rental flutes.
+Many families decide to rent their flute for the first few months of lessons.
 However, once a student has been playing for a few months it makes financial sense to buy an instrument, as rental costs can add up fast.

 During the first few years, students can take 30 minute or 45 minute lessons.
 Once they have progressed to a very advanced level, they will be asked to take 60 minute lessons.